-Canada open their 2026 World Cup campaign on home soil against Bosnia and Herzegovina on June 12, and this is a much trickier betting spot than the headline moneyline suggests.
-Canada have the crowd, the faster attacking pieces and the clearer rise under Jesse Marsch, but Bosnia arrive with a profile that can make favorites uncomfortable: compact defending, direct attacks, and a long run of low-scoring results against credible opposition.
+Canada open their 2026 World Cup campaign on home soil against Bosnia and Herzegovina on June 12, and this is a much trickier betting spot than the odds suggest.
+Canada have the crowd, the stronger attacking ceiling and the clearer rise under Jesse Marsch, but they also enter the opener without Alphonso Davies and with a few real injury concerns.
+Bosnia arrive with a profile that can make favorites uncomfortable: compact defending, direct attacks, veteran leadership and a recent run of low-scoring results against credible opposition.

 Canada vs Bosnia and Herzegovina Pick